 Stop by this expansive pier for its Sunset on the Hudson performances, which bring live music to the waterfront.
 During the daylight hours, families come out to play on the synthetic turf lawn at the adjacent Pier 46, which is a great place to throw a ball with friends, and, there are bathrooms here!

 The beautifully designed playground at Pier 51 has something for every kid.

-Pier 51's exciting playground features climbing equipment, slides, expansive water and sand play areas, and a pretend boat hull fixture.
-The water play is the major draw here—we think it's one of the best water playgrounds in NYC.
+Pier 51's exciting playground features climbing equipment, slides, expansive water and sand play areas, plus a pretend boat hull fixture.
+The water play is the major draw here.
 Kids can work up a sweat on the challenging monkey bars and the spiral ramp leading up to a pirate’s lookout, then cool off under the sprinklers and sprays.
 Water gushers and buckets abound here, as well as a replica of Minetta Brook, once part of NYC’s wetland ecosystem.
 Look for bronze statues of crabs and turtles around the play area.
-A man made brook runs through the playground, which also features a (mostly clean) comfort station.
+There's also a comfort station here.